radogado/niui/README.md

 - Nested ordered lists
 - Forms with validation
 - Auto-expanding textarea to save space
-- Native sliders with optional .thumbnail
+- Native sliders, swipeable on mobile and desktop, with optional .thumbnail navigation
 - Accordions
 - Tables accessible on all screens
 - Footer sticking to the bottom on short pages